admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 - **Host & Community:** Full host and community details with images
 - **Ticket Tiers:** All active ticket tiers with availability status
 - **User-Specific Fields (when authenticated):**
+  - `userParticipant` - User's EventParticipant record if registered
-  - `hasRsvped` - Boolean indicating if user has RSVP'd
+  - `userTicket` - User's ticket details if purchased
   - `hasTicket` - Boolean indicating if user has purchased a ticket
-  - `isOwner` - Boolean indicating if authenticated user is the event creator (use this to show/hide edit/delete buttons)
+  - `isOwner` - Boolean indicating if authenticated user is the event creator
-  - `userRsvp` - User's RSVP details if exists
-  - `userTicket` - User's ticket details if exists
-- **Attendees Preview:** First 5 attendees with profile info (use `GET /v2/events/:id/attendees` for full list)
+- **Participants Preview:** Recent participants with profile info and status
-- **RSVPs Preview:** First 5 most recent RSVPs with profile info
+- **Attendees Preview:** Checked-in attendees with timestamps
 - **Event Statistics:**
+  - `totalParticipants` - Total registered participants (all statuses)
-  - `totalAttendees` - Number of checked-in attendees
+  - `totalCheckedIn` - Number of checked-in participants
-  - `totalRsvps` - Number of RSVPs
   - `totalTicketsSold` - Number of tickets sold
   - `totalTicketTiers` - Number of ticket tiers
-  - `attendanceRate` - Percentage of RSVPs who attended (0-100)
+  - `attendanceRate` - Percentage of participants who checked in (0-100)

 **Response:** `200 OK`
 ```json